tinnamrichter/BachelorProject/README.md

 2.  password: admin

 <br>
-Image upload will only work with the photos in the Images folder.
+Image upload will only work with the photos in the images folder.
 <br><br>
 Note: seperate command prompts for the project and the API <br>
 Note: for the installation guide for the API, take a look at the README file in the databaseQuickfind folder